Eyre Coote (East India Company officer): Plassey

 Coote was soon given the local rank of major for his good conduct in surprising the camp of the Nawab of Bengal.
 Soon afterwards came the Battle of Plassey, which would probably never have taken place but for Coote's advice at the council of war; after the defeat of the Nawab he led a detachment in pursuit of the French for 400 miles under extraordinary difficulties.
-His conduct won him the rank of lieutenant-colonel and the command of the 84th Regiment of Foot, newly raised in Britain for Indian service, but his exertions had seriously damaged his health.
+His conduct won him the rank of lieutenant colonel and the command of the 84th Regiment of Foot, newly raised in Britain for Indian service, but his exertions had seriously damaged his health.

 Wandiwash

 In October 1759 Coote's regiment arrived to take part in the decisive struggle between French and British in the Carnatic.
-He took command of the forces at Madras, where a French siege had recently been defeated, and on 22 January 1760 led them in the decisive victory of Battle of Wandiwash.
+He took command of the forces at Madras, where a French siege had recently been defeated, and on 22 January 1760 led them in the decisive victory of Wandiwash.

 After a time the remnants of Lally's forces were besieged in Pondicherry.
 For some reason Coote was not entrusted with the siege operations, but loyally supported William Monson, who brought the siege to a successful end on 15 January 1761.
 In the latter year he sat for Maryborough in the Irish House of Commons.

 Soon afterwards Coote was given the command of the British East India Company's forces in Bengal, and settled a serious dispute between the Nawab Mir Qasim and a powerful subordinate.

 Member of Parliament

-In 1762 he returned to Britain, receiving a jewelled sword of honour from the company and other rewards for his great services.
+In 1762, he returned to Britain, receiving a jewelled sword of honour from the company and other rewards for his great services.
 In 1771 he was made a Knight of the Order of the Bath.
 In 1768, he was elected M.P. for the borough of Leicester in the Parliament of Great Britain, before transferring to Poole, nearer his Hampshire estates, in 1774.
 He relinquished the seat in 1780 after his last return to India.